UnamSanctam/UnamWebPanel/README.md

 * Fixed status priority for offline and error statuses
 * Added Russian translation (marat2509)
 * Added Ukrainian translation (Zem0rt)
-### 1.6.0 (01/06/2022)
-* Added support for reporting the executable name of the program that triggered "Stealth" and displaying it in the status text
-* Added offline miner removal tool which removes miners who have been offline for longer than the chosen number of days
-* Added support for new miner ID per build to allow for running multiple miners of the same type at the same time
-* Added Polish translation (Werlrlivx)
-* Changed database settings to allow for better performance during large amounts of activity
-* Changed offline status time threshold from five minutes to three minutes
-* Changed endpoint text when the request isn't from the miner to reduce confusion
-* Changed string sanitation away from FILTER_SANITIZE_STRING due to PHP 8.1 deprication
-* Moved database to its own folder to allow for broader database file blocks
-### 1.5.0 (01/05/2022)
-* Added new field "Version" that shows the miner version
-* Added new field "Active Window" that shows the currently active foreground windows title
-* Added new field "Run Time" that shows how long the current session of the miner has been running for
-* Added "First Connection" field that shows the date and time when the miner first connected
-* Added new miner statuses "Starting" and "Error"
-* Added text next to the "Offline" status that shows how long the miner has been offline
-* Added error text when an XMR miner cannot connect to its pool
-* Added German and French datatable translation files
-* Fixed miner table ordering

 [You can view the full Changelog here](CHANGELOG.md)